Table of Contents

 What is Bioluminescence?

-In bacteria, the gene expression for bioluminescence is regulated by lux operon.
-However, bioluminescence is common in sea dwellers.
+Bioluminescence is common in sea dwellers.
 Jellyfish, starfish, crustaceans, squid, sharks are some of the marine organisms that exhibit bioluminescence.
-Deep oceans have no light.
-Bioluminescence helps marine animals to survive in such a dark environment.
-In some fishes, the light is present in front of the mouth which helps them to attract preys.
-Squids emit bioluminescent fluid to defend themselves from predators.
-Crustaceans and worms use bioluminescence to attract partners.
 Bioluminescent organisms can be found from the surface to the seafloor, near the coast, to open ocean.
 Many planktons such as dinoflagellates bloom on the surface of the water during optimum conditions which make the ocean sparkle at night and provides it with a reddish-brown colour during the day.
-The Hawaiian Bobtail Squid contains the chemicals that are required to create bioluminescence.

 A large number of marine entities show bioluminescence wherein the colour that is emanated is usually green or blue and in a few cases the red colour is also observed.
 Apart from marine organisms, bioluminescence is also observed in the land entities, precisely invertebrates such as fireflies, worms, larvae – insects.
+Bioluminescence is seen in the phylum Ctenophora.
 A brief explanation of the organisms exhibiting bioluminescence is given below:

 The Black Dragonfish is a scaleless fish which appears monstrous.
 They are found inhabiting deep in the sea and possess special organs, the photophores that are known to produce light.
 The organ structures are found in their smallest form along the body whereas larger photophores are located just below the eyes enclosed in a formation that dangles below the barbel.
 Apart from producing the traditional blue-green colour, they are also capable of producing the red light which helps them find their prey in the dark.